maxwood1/USDA-Data-Mine/README.md

 ## FIA Data Management

+To get a dataset of FIA plots and variables you can follow these steps.

-Choose the EVALID you want to get the corresponding dataset.
-Then, filter POP_PLOT_STRATUM_ASSGN for this EVALID to get the correspondoing plots.
-Left join POP_PLOT_STRATUM_ASSGN with PLOT to attach variables to these plots.
+First, choose the EVALID you want to get the corresponding dataset.

+Next, filter POP_PLOT_STRATUM_ASSGN for this EVALID to get the corresponding plots.

+Then, left join the POP_PLOT_STRATUM_ASSGN table with the PLOT table to attach collected FIA variables to these plots.

 Finally, you are left with a file containing only the plots in the chosen EVALID and their corresponding FIA variable values.

 Here, a **left join** is used to combine data from two tables based on a column with matching values.
 For example, if you have a table with customer information and another with order information, you can join using a common column like customer id.
 However, this type of join only keeps rows that are present in both tables; in our case, only rows with common ids will remain.
 A 'left join' overcomes this by keeping all the rows in the first (left) table.